NamesJoeyWheeler/PearsonDL/README.md

 -Enter the book ID (instructions for how to get it are lower down this readme).
 Press enter.

 -Enter how many pages the book is.
-You should be able to find out by going onto the last page of the book on the Pearson site.
+You should be able to find out by going onto the last page of the book on the Pearson site (or viewing the manifest link).
 Press enter.

 -It will now download the pages into a folder named after the ID which is in the Pearson Books folder.
 It will close once completed.